-As of May 13, 2020, the Platinum Card offers 25,000 Membership Rewards points when applying through the public offer or via a referral link.
-The points are earned after spending $2,000 in the first three months.
+As of March 2021, the Platinum Card offers 60,000 Membership Rewards points when applying through a referral link or a targeted public offer.
+The points are earned after spending $5,000 in the first three months.

 The annual fee of $699 is one of the highest around, although the Platinum Card offers a $200 travel credit once per year, making the effective annual fee $499 per year.

 There are also referral bonuses as a Platinum cardholder if you refer your friends or family to the card.
 You’ll earn 10,000 MR points for every referral you make, up to a maximum of 225,000 MR per calendar year.

 On daily spending, the Platinum Card allows you to earn: